ymzuiku/testing-candy/README.md

 npm/pnpm/yarn install @amarkdown/testing-candy
 ```

-If you are using Vite, it is ready to use out of the box.
+If you are using `Vite` + `Typescript`, it is ready to use out of the box.

-This library has not been compiled to TypeScript and its internal code remains in TypeScript.
+This library has not been compiled to `TypeScript` and its internal code remains in TypeScript.
 If you are using Next.js, you need to use the next-transpile-modules package.

 ```js
 const withTM = require("next-transpile-modules");